-What is the law regarding animals used in productions?
+What's the law on using animals in productions?

 Under the Animal Welfare Act 2006, which applies in England and Wales, those responsible for an animal have a duty of care to provide for the animal's needs.

-Providing for the needs of an animal includes giving the animal a suitable environment and diet, allowing the animal to behave normally, housing the animal with or apart from other animals (as appropriate), protecting the animal from pain, injury, suffering and disease, and meeting any other needs the animal may have.
+Providing for the needs of an animal includes giving them a suitable environment and diet, allowing them to behave normally, housing them with or apart from other animals (as appropriate), protecting them from pain, injury, suffering and disease, and meeting any other needs they may have.

 There are a number of other regulations that may be relevant to the use of animals in productions, such as the Cinematograph Films (Animals) Act 1937 and the Performing Animal (Regulation) Act 1925.

 What's our position on the use of performing animals?

 We're against the use of animals in entertainment if distress or suffering is caused or is likely to be caused.
 More generally, we don't endorse the use of animals in any form of entertainment, but if approached we will offer advice that promotes good welfare practice and keeps performing animals healthy and happy.
 We'll always include suggestions on alternatives to animal use.

 Using Independent Animal Welfare Advisors can reduce or avoid risks to animal welfare.

 Will following our advice interfere with the artistic/creative content of my production?

 Our guidance doesn't intend to affect the artistic content of productions and doesn't cover the ethics of animal portrayal.
 It's intended solely to protect the welfare of animals used.